JackDyson/CPP-CodeExamples/README.md

   and open chests to obtain new items either defence buff or strength buff

 The aim of this game is to get to the artifact at the end of the dungeon.
-There are a ramdom amount of rooms the player must go through in order to get to the goal.
+There are a random amount of rooms the player must go through in order to get to the goal.
 It is a managable amount that will allow the player to experience every room I have coded.